ShadowOfNight/Rock-Raiders-Reloaded/README.md

 - Removed LightSPANKLER.bmp and spanrkle.lwo from Creatures\IceMonster.

 v0.13.015
 - Pointed GD_S_Explode.lws in Buildings\Geo-Dome\Standard to new light spangle effects in Shared.
-- Pointed GD_S_Explode.lws in Buildings\Geo-Dome\Standard to new light spangle effects in Shared.
 - Pointed GD_U_Explode.lws in Buildings\Geo-Dome\Upgrade to new light spangle effects in Shared.
 - Pointed GunstationBlow2.lws in Buildings\Gunstation to new light spangle effects in Shared.